 At 3.15pm pupils will walk quickly to the dining room and begin their detention.

-Detentions will be 15-minute same-day detentions or 45-minute same-day detentions as outlined above in this policy.
+Detentions will be 15-minute same-day detentions or 30-minute same-day detentions as outlined above in this policy or a 45-minute Principal’s detention.

 Justification for same-day after-school detentions